Aurora Reading Club of Pittsburgh: Development

 Aurora members engage in socially conscious initiatives by giving of their time, talent, and treasure to local, national, and international causes.
-Projects have included purchasing and donating goods to local shelters for women and children, tutoring children for Reading Is Fundamental, supporting missionary projects in Africa and making monetary donations to local and national organizations including the Smithsonian’s National Museum for African American History and Culture, the August Wilson Center for African American Culture, libraries and universities.
+In recent years, projects have included purchasing and donating goods to local shelters for women and children, tutoring children for Reading Is Fundamental, supporting missionary projects in Africa and making monetary donations to local and national organizations including the Smithsonian's National Museum for African American History and Culture, the August Wilson African American Cultural Center, libraries and universities.

-Over the years, The Aurora Reading Club of Pittsburgh has enjoyed mutually beneficial partnerships with Pittsburgh Arts & Lectures, United Black Book Clubs of Pittsburgh, the August Wilson Center for African American Culture, the Pittsburgh Cultural Trust, The Children’s Museum – Saturday Light Brigade, the Heinz History Center, the Friday Club of Greensburg and Carnegie Libraries of Pittsburgh by participating in events, building audiences, supporting fundraisers and serving as volunteers.
+Over the years, The Aurora Reading Club of Pittsburgh has enjoyed mutually beneficial partnerships with Pittsburgh Arts & Lectures, United Black Book Clubs of Pittsburgh, the August Wilson African American Cultural Center, the Pittsburgh Cultural Trust, Saturday Light Brigade Radio Show, the Senator John Heinz History Center, the Friday Club of Greensburg and Carnegie Libraries of Pittsburgh by participating in events, building audiences, supporting fundraisers and serving as volunteers.
 Individually and collectively, members are actively engaged in the community as civic leaders, board members and volunteers.
 Professionally, members have and continue to hold leadership positions within their organizations, and many have broken racial and/or gender barriers.

 In 1971, the Club established a Book Fund to which members and supporters make donations.
 These funds are used to support organizations that encourage reading by purchasing books.
 In 1996, the fund was renamed The Edith Holland Memorial Book Fund in honor of one of its most ardent champions.

-In 2002, the Heinz History Center became the official home to The Aurora Reading Club archives which includes meeting minutes, yearbooks, anniversary programs, newspaper clippings, artifacts and projects that have been created by members to celebrate milestone anniversaries.
+In 2002, the Senator John Heinz History Center became the official home to The Aurora Reading Club archives which includes meeting minutes, yearbooks, anniversary programs, newspaper clippings, artifacts and projects that have been created by members to celebrate milestone anniversaries.
 The Club archives are available to the public upon request.